alaalsalam/qms/README.md

 ### Queue Management System

 The Queue Management System (QMS) is an application built on the Frappe framework that helps manage queues in various departments.
-It allows real-time updates for users, ensuring smooth queue management and enhancing user experience.
-The system displays the list of queues for each department and plays an audio file whenever a queue is called.
+It allows real-time updates for users as well as plays an audio file whenever a queue is called, ensuring smooth queue management and enhancing user experience.
+The system displays the list of queues in each day and for each department and provides a real-time update on the screen.

 #### Key Features:
 - **Real-time updates** for all users across the system.